You’ll Wish You Knew This Sooner! 7 Smart DIY Ideas At Home

 • Keep one tray near the welding table and another near the grinder or drill press.

-• Magnetic trays are great for holding drill bits during bit changes.
+• Use magnetic trays to hold drill bits during bit changes.

 Magnetic parts tray holding nuts and bolts on a workbench